torgbuiedunyenyo/infinite-book/world_document.md

 - To future times he can access through underground channels
 - Eventually, toward the Mystas edges where rumors suggest Tan may have gone

-Along the way, he develops his temporal senses out of necessity.
-He learns to navigate by instinct when maps fail.
+Along the way, he learns to navigate by instinct when maps fail.
 He becomes something he never expected: a competent time traveler, self-taught under pressure.

 ### Part Five: The Truth